-The 2016 and 2017 bombings in New York were somber reminders that people need to be on alert for possible bomb threats and explosions in their facilities.
+The deadly May 2018 explosion at a medical office building in Aliso Viejo, CA, is a somber reminder that building occupants need to be on alert for possible bomb threats in their facilities.
+The explosion had come from a suspicious package delivered to the building, something that could threaten any facility.
 Preparing for a possible threat is an unfortunate but ultimately important task that facilities managers need to do.

 1) Keep Your Emergency Plans Updated